Procedure: Blood Patch

 What are the risks and side effects?

 Generally speaking, this procedure is safe.
 However, with any procedure there are risks, side effects, and possibility of complications.
 The most common side effect is pain – which is temporary.
-Other side effects include unintentional puncture of the spinal fluid containing “sack”, bleeding, no alleviation of your headache, increased pain due to the injection, infection, and nerve damage.
+Other side effects include unintentional puncture of the spinal fluid containing "sack", bleeding, no alleviation of the headache, increased pain due to the injection, infection, and nerve damage.